-This is the vertical angle you see inside the side plate when you look from the front of the tooth.
-To achieve sharpness, file the teeth at a 50 degrees angle, and for a faster cutting file at 40 degrees.
+This is the vertical angle you see inside the side plate when you look from the tooth’s front.
+To achieve sharpness, file the teeth at a 50 degrees angle and a faster cutting file at 40 degrees.
 Most users strike a balance of about 45 degrees when using it, though.

 What is The Best Angle For a Chainsaw Chain?

 There is no one direct answer to this question as chain type’s sizes and products differ.
 Also, the kind of wood to be cut and the nature of work to be done vary.